-As of the date of this annual report, there are five mobile network operators in Taiwan providing mobile broadband services.
-Each mobile network operator, including us, has been offering aggressive promotional programs to attract consumers, such as unlimited low-priced data plans, when many mobile network operators around the world have eliminated unlimited data plans.
-We cannot assure you that we will be able to raise our revenues from mobile broadband services after our 5G services launch on June 30, 2020 in light of the intense market competition, which could have a material adverse effect on our business prospects and our future results of operations.
+We compete mainly by our leading 5G service and the design of effective tariffs.
+In 2021, the strategy of our mobile business was to focus on promoting the highest quality of 5G service to our customers.
+More customers upgrading to 5G plans will increase the possibility to raise our mobile services revenue.
+However, mobile network operators might offer aggressive promotional programs to attract consumers, such as unlimited low-priced data plans.
+We cannot assure you that we will be able to constantly raise our revenues from mobile broadband services in light of the current market landscape, which still could have a material adverse effect on our business prospects and our future results of operations.

 Cable operators mainly promote high-speed internet access and TV converging solutions, and the bundled price is about 10% to 20% off ours.
-Furthermore, they offer low-price promotions about 40% to 60% off ours for competitors' users, and expand sales channels through cross-industry alliances, such as kbro Co., Ltd., or kbro, in alliance with momo.com Inc., and China Network System Co., Ltd., or CNS, in alliance with Far Eastern Group and Taiwan Star Telecom Co., Ltd. Competitors may also roll out aggressive marketing plans such as bundling broadband internet and 4G/5G mobile services to stir the market.
+Furthermore, they offer low-price promotions about 40% to 60% off ours for competitors' users, and expand sales channels through cross-industry alliances, such as kbro Co., Ltd., or kbro, in alliance with momo.com Inc., and China Network System Co., Ltd., or CNS, in alliance with Far Eastern Group.
+Competitors may also roll out aggressive marketing plans such as bundling broadband internet and 4G/5G mobile services to stir the market.
 As a result, we could face increased competition for our broadband access and Multimedia on Demand, or MOD, and mobile services.
 If we are unable to compete successfully with the cable operators for broadband access and MOD services, our results of operations could be impacted.

-In addition, our over the top, or OTT, business may not be able to compete with video streaming providers, some of which invest extensively in contents and productions of original films and TV series.
-Although we have invited other OTT providers to provide contents onto our platform, we do not rule out that our OTT customers might be attracted by its massive and exclusive titles, and our OTT business growth might slow down and be limited.
+Also, our over the top, or OTT, business may not be able to compete with video streaming providers such as Disney+, HBO GO, and Netflix, etc., some of which invest extensively in the contents and productions of original movies and TV series.
+Although in the face of such competition, we have invited other OTT providers to provide contents onto our platform, strengthened the cooperation with the suppliers of seven major Hollywood film companies and nearly 50 independent film companies, and further enhanced the exclusive cooperation with Netflix, to provide better user experience with more diverse contents, we do not rule out the possibility that our OTT customers may be attracted by other video streaming providers' massive and exclusive titles, and our OTT business growth might slow down and be limited.

 As the mobile data access speeds have increased as technologies advanced, many of our customers have replaced fixed broadband services with high-speed mobile broadband services.
-Rates of customer growth have declined in our fixed broadband and mobile businesses and may decline further, which may bring about further decreases in tariff rates and necessitate increases in our selling and marketing expenses.
+Rates of customer growth have declined in our fixed broadband and may decline further, which may bring about further decreases in tariff rates and necessitate increases in our selling and marketing expenses.
 Any of these developments could adversely affect our business, financial condition and results of operations.